Studying Sociology in Göttingen

 The Göttingen Institute of Sociology particularly emphasises internationally comparative research perspectives.
 Furthermore, by attending specialised courses offered by the Centre of Methods of the Faculty of Social Sciences or by choosing individual minor subjects, students can set their own priorities regarding the content of their studies.
 Through intensive research workshops and individualised supervision of the master thesis, students receive a highly focused training in drafting research questions and research designs.
 Thus, the master degree programme is an excellent preparation for professional activities in a research facility or working on a PhD in Sociology.

-Master of Arts (MA) MA Labour in Society
+Master of Arts (MA) Labour in Society

 The M.A. programme "Labour in Society" provides insights into theoretical debates as well as empirical research regarding the complex interrelations between labour, work organization, and their social, political, and economic embeddedness.
 It offers an interdisciplinary perspective, comprising sociological, economic, juridical, historical and anthropological/ethnological approaches.